 |– Storage expandable up to 128 GB|

 Priced at Rs.
 13,999 (available for Rs.
 12,500), the Lava R1 is the latest addition to our list.
-It sports a 5-inch 720P IPS display clothed by Corning Gorilla Glass 3 on the front and is powered by a MediaTek MT6737 CPU with 1.3Ghz quad core 64bit processor and MALI-T720 GPU.
-It has 16GB of onboard storage that is expandable via microSD card slot upto 128GB.
-It has 8MP rear and 5MP front Sony camera which is reliable and fast.
+It sports a 5-inch 720P IPS display clothed by Corning Gorilla Glass 3 on the front and is powered by a MediaTek MT6737 CPU with 1.3Ghz quad-core 64bit processor and Mali-T720 GPU.
+Lava R1 has 16GB of onboard storage that is expandable via microSD card slot up to 128GB.
+The device has 8MP rear and 5MP front Sony camera which is reliable and fast.
 The phone comes with a 2620mAh non-removable battery and runs on Android 6.0 Marshmallow.

 |– Premium Looking Metal Body||– Lack of accessories (tempered glass and cover)|